inplayer-org/docs/docs/webhooks.md

 ### Payload headers

 The HTTP POST requests sent to your webhook URL have several **headers**, including the **custom InPlayer signature header**.
-You will use this signature to validate the event concerned, as described in the validating events section.
+You will use this signature to validate the event concerned, as described in the [Validating Events](#validating-events) section.

 | Header        | Value           |
 | ------------- |-------------|